 Their attitude & philosophy and your mutual compatibility.

 4. Save some money and plan to budget for your piece.

 Obviously smaller tattoos are going to cost you less than a larger one, however in tattooing the most important thing is that the size of the piece should be proportiate to the placement on your body as well as the degree of detail you desire.
 In tattooing size does matter.
 The larger a piece is, the more detail will read well, and the better it will hold up over time.

 Rates can range between $120–$400 or higher an hour, while some charge based on the project.
-Please note it is important to take into consideration experience & speed when comparing hourly rates a seasoned tattooer will often accomplish twice as much in the same time frame as a newer one so even though someone’s rate may appear to be lower you may pay more over all depending on their skill and speed)
+Please note it is important to take into consideration experience & speed when comparing hourly rates a seasoned tattooer will often accomplish twice as much in the same time frame as a newer one so even though someone’s rate may appear to be lower you may pay more over all depending on their skill and speed.

 Small pieces usually take between 1/2-1-1/2 hours

 Large pieces usually take mutliple 3-6 hour sittings.
 Full back pieces and sleeves generally take upwards of a year or longer with appointments scheduled every 3-6 weeks apart.